-Notification of Intent to Issue a Reprimand
+2.5.1 Notification of Intent to Issue a Reprimand

-If a faculty member’s department head or supervisor and academic dean or the vice president for extension, or, where appropriate, chancellor or regional campus dean believe that a faculty member has violated the standards of conduct in Policy 403 and such violation warrants a reprimand, they shall notify the faculty member of the basis of the proposed reprimand.
-The faculty member shall be afforded an opportunity to meet and persuade them that the proposed reprimand should not be imposed.
-If a reprimand is imposed, it must be issued within 5 days of the meeting.
+If a faculty member’s department head or immediate supervisor, in consultation with the dean or the vice president for extension or provost, believes that a faculty member has violated the standards of conduct in Policy 403 Academic Freedom and Professional Responsibility and such violation warrants a reprimand, they will notify the faculty member of the basis of the proposed reprimand in writing.
+The notice will include the standard violated and the specific actions, behavior, or circumstance that violated the standards of conduct.
+The faculty member will be afforded an opportunity to meet with those imposing the reprimand within seven (7) days of receiving the notification and explain why they believe the proposed reprimand should not be imposed.
+If a reprimand is imposed, it must be issued within five (5) days of the meeting.

-Review of Reprimand
+2.5.2 Review of Reprimand

-If a faculty member believes that the reprimand has been unjustly imposed, he or she may request a review of the reprimand by the Academic Freedom and Tenure Committee.
-Such request must be made in writing to the chair of the committee within 20 days after the faculty member receives the reprimand.
-Within 20 days of receipt of a written request for review, the chair of the Academic Freedom and Tenure Committee shall select by lot and convene a special panel of three members of the Academic Freedom and Tenure Committee (see Policy 402.12.3(2)).
-The panel shall provide the faculty member with the opportunity to submit a detailed written statement if he or she desires.
-The panel shall decide whether the facts merit a reprimand hearing.
-Submission of a request for review does not automatically result in a reprimand hearing.
+If a faculty member believes that the reprimand has been unjustly imposed, the faculty member may request a review of the reprimand by the Academic Freedom and Tenure (AFT) Committee.
+Such a request will be made in writing to the chair of AFT within twenty (20) days of the imposition of the reprimand.
+The faculty member’s request must include a detailed written statement explaining why they believe the reprimand was unjustly imposed.
+Within twenty (20) days of receipt of a written request for review, the chair of AFTwill will select by lot and convene a panel of three (3) members of the AFT Committee for a hearing (see Policy 402.12.3.2). willwill

-The panel may seek to bring about a settlement of the matter with the consent of all parties involved.
-If settlement is not possible or appropriate within 20 days after the panel is convened, the panel will decide whether or not to hold a hearing on the matter.

-Reprimand Hearing
+2.5.3 Reprimand Hearing

-The reprimand hearing will occur within 10 days after the review of the reprimand by the panel.
-The hearing will be informal but will provide the faculty member and those imposing the reprimand with the rights to be present, to be heard, and to present evidence.
+The reprimand hearing will occur within ten (10) days after the panel has been formed.
+The hearing will provide the faculty member and those imposing the reprimand with the opportunity to be present, to be heard, and to present evidence.

-Within 10 days after the hearing, the panel will report its findings and recommendations in writing to the faculty member and to those imposing the reprimand.
-If the panel determines that the written reprimand is unjust or otherwise inappropriate, such sanction shall be rescinded by those who imposed it and removed from the faculty member’s file.
+Within ten (10) days of the hearing, the panel will report its findings and recommendations in writing to the faculty member and to those imposing the reprimand.
+If the panel determines that the reprimand is unjust or otherwise inappropriate, such sanction will be rescinded by those who imposed it and removed from the faculty member’s file.
+A letter with the hearing panel’s decision will be drafted by the panel and a copy will be sent to the faculty member and those who imposed the reprimand.

-407.4 PROCEDURES FOR SANCTIONS OTHER THAN REPRIMANDS
+410.2.6 PROCEDURES FOR SANCTIONS OTHER THAN REPRIMANDS